-1. Trade counter space for promotional materials.
+1. Trade counter space for small business promotional materials.

 If a business you approach already has a dedicated space where they share business cards and flyers for other businesses, politely ask how you might be able to get in on the action.
-If they don’t already take advantage of cross promotions, probe to see if they’d be willing to start.
+If they don’t already take advantage of cross promotion marketing, probe to see if they’d be willing to start.
 In either instance, don’t forget to offer to return the favor!